NTNU-TTO/colav-simulator/README.md

 use these and the examples to get familiar with the simulator.

 ## Citation
-This code was developed through the Autoship Centre for Research-based Innovation (SFI Autoship) based in Trondheim.

 If you are using the `colav_simulator` in your work, please use the following citation:
 ```bibtex